Essential Guide to the Post-Graduation Work Permit (PGWP) in Canada

 ✅Full-time student status

-You maintained full-time status each semester — part-time is allowed in your final term and your final transcripts must reflect full-time studies .
+You maintained full-time status each semester — part-time is allowed in your final semester and your final transcripts must reflect full-time studies .

 ✅Apply within 180 days

-You must submit your PGWP application within 180 days of receiving your final official transcript or your program completion letter.
-It is highly recommended to apply for your PGWP as soon as you receive written confirmation of program completion.
+You must submit your application within 180 days of receiving your final official transcript or your program completion letter.
+It is highly recommended to apply as soon as you receive written confirmation of program completion.

 ✅Valid study permit

-You need to hold a valid study permit at any point during those 180 days after graduation in order to apply for a PGWP.
+You need to hold a valid study permit at any point during those 180 days after graduation in order to apply.

 Note that your study permit is considered to automatically expire 90 days after you receive notice that you have completed your program, even if the actual expiry date on the permit still shows it is valid.